RCR

 1) Russian Christian Radio, Inc. (RCR) in Estes Park, Colorado, where founder Earl Poysti recorded sermons for radio programs and planned evangelical meetings across Russia, and

-2) Russian Christian Radio – Moscow (RCR-Moscow)) in Moscow, Russia, where Earl’s son, John Poysti, gathered together the staff needed to expand this ministry within Russia.
-(Its official name was later changed to “Gospel Call” for official government purposes.)
-We continue to work very closely together to accomplish the ministry God has given to us.
+2) Russian Christian Radio - Moscow (RCR-Moscow) in Moscow, Russia, where Earl's son, John Poysti, gathered together the staff needed to expand this ministry within Russia.
+(Its official name was later changed to "Gospel Call" for official government purposes.)
+We continue to work very closely together to accomplish the joint ministry God has given to us.

-With RCR-Moscow in place, RCR’s radio programming was able to be broadcast directly all over Russia through the government network for a few years.
-The programs produced by Earl Poysti were broadcast over “Radio - 1” and other government-owned radio stations.
+With RCR-Moscow in place, RCR's radio programming was able to be broadcast directly all over Russia through the government network for a few years.
+The programs produced by Earl Poysti were broadcast over "Radio - 1" and other government-owned radio stations.
 When broadcasting over the government network became too expensive to continue, RCR turned its attention to broadcasting over regional and local stations in Russia.
-Programs were also developed that focused on Russia’s children and youth, to answer questions for everyday people, and to provide programs for those behind bars.
-Today, RCR’s radio programming is heard in various parts of Russia, as well as outside Russia on a powerful medium wave outlet in Estonia, and inside prisons over the New Life Radio network via satellite.
+Programs were also developed that focused on Russia's children and youth, to answer questions for everyday people, and to provide programs for those behind bars.

-What began as a dream and a seemingly unreachable goal has grown into a ministry that is clearly experiencing God’s blessing and direction.
-Our ministry methods have changed with time, but the same gospel message of life in Jesus Christ continues as our principal focus and we continue to proclaim that message to all those who will listen and come to faith in Christ as Savior and Lord.
+What began as a dream and a seemingly unreachable goal has grown into a ministry that is clearly experiencing God's blessing and direction.
+Our ministry methods have changed with time, but the same Gospel message of life in Jesus Christ continues as our principal focus and we continue to proclaim that message to all those who will listen and come to faith in Christ as Savior and Lord.

 1920 - Born Earl Poysti, Nikolsk-Ussuriysk, Russia, the son of Nikolai Ivanovich and Martha Ivanovna.